Neighborhood Hubs

 Prior to the hearings, staff updated City Council on the project at the Tuesday, December 19, 2023 (4 p.m.)
 Work Session.
 Planning Commission considered recommended code changes at their January 23, 2024 (6:30 p.m.)
 Work Session.

-The city and consultant team spent the last year engaging business owners, property owners, and community members in Phase 2 of the Hubs project.
+The city and consultant team spent 2023 engaging business owners, property owners, and community members in Phase 2 of the Hubs project.
 Outreach has included interviews, neighborhood meetings, and six neighborhood workshops focused on proposed code changes and economic development programming.

-For a summary of our community engagement to date, click here.
+For a summary of our community engagement, click here.

 What does zoning do?
 When will I see changes happen?